VSS-SDK/VSS-Core/README.md

 This code is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3][gpl3], of which a textual copy is available at [LICENSE.txt](LICENSE.txt).

-You are allowed and encouraged to use this software on the IEEE Very Small Size Soccer competitions.
+You are allowed and encouraged to use this software on robotics competitions.
 If you do, please let us know.

 [gpl3]: http://www.gnu.org/licenses/gpl-3.0/